Business Payrolls Survey (BPS)

 The program's target population is composed of all businesses in Canada that have at least one employee and, thus issued at least one payroll deduction remittance during the reference month.
 Excluded are businesses that are primarily involved in agriculture, fishing and trapping, private household services, religious organizations, international and other extraterritorial public administration and military personnel of defence services.

-The BPS uses a stratified simple random sample of 15,000 establishments.
+The Business Payrolls Survey uses a stratified simple random sample of 15,000 establishments.

-Collection: Computer assisted telephone interview, paper questionnaire captured in Blaise, electronic questionnaire transfered to Blaise, electronic file transfer.
+Collection: Computer assisted telephone interview, electronic questionnaire captured in the Integrated Collection and Operation System Business Collection Portal, and electronic file transfer.

 Follow-up: Computer assisted telephone interview.

-Collection in French and in English are available.
+Collection in English and in French are available.

 Time required to complete the questionnaire: approximately 10 minutes.